DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 The hierarchical scheduler is optimized for a large number of packet queues.
 When only a small number of queues are needed, message passing queues should be used instead of this block.
-See Section 26.2.5 "Worst Case Scenarios for Performance" for a more detailed discussion.
+See `Worst Case Scenarios for Performance`_ for a more detailed discussion.

 Scheduling Hierarchy
 ~~~~~~~~~~~~~~~~~~~~